2022 - 2024

 The images and visuals presented below consist of screenshots of unfilled activities and anonymized flows and diagrams that have been used and/or produced in the context of various customer engagements.
 They do not originate from a single project.

-Research the Use Case
+Research the Context

-Align on Business Use Case
+Align on the Business Use Case

-Discover Business & Technical Challenges
+Discover the Technical Challenges

 Research the Stakeholders